Scientific Name

 Description

 Sedum actinocarpum is an annual succulent with simple, apically 2-branched, or rarely 3-branched stems with alternate or sometimes opposite leaves.
 The stems are slender and erect and can grow up to 7.2 inches (18 cm) tall.
-The leaves are spatulate, round to obtuse at the apex, up to 1.1 inches (2.7 cm) long and up to 0.45 inches (1.1 cm) wide.
+The leaves are spatulate, round to obtuse at the apex, measuring up to 1.1 inches (2.7 cm) long and 0.45 inches (1.1 cm) wide.

 The flowers are yellow, star-shaped, 5-merous, and appear arranged in cymes from late winter to spring.
 The follicles are horizontally spreading and contain tiny brown seeds.